Circular Economy Month Supporting Partner

 Pre-competitive collaboration means multiple companies from the same industry work together to overcome mutual challenges that largely focus on environmental and social impacts.
 These innovative partnerships are essential to initiate long-term strategic shifts where environmental purpose becomes the key focus rather than discretionary corporate responsibility programs or minimum regulatory standards.

 Through the Carton Council of Canada, carton manufacturers Elopak, Evergreen Packaging, Tetra Pak, and SIG Combibloc seek to further reduce the environmental impact of their products in a pre-competitive setting.
 In doing so, they address systemic challenges by co-ordinating their sustainability efforts.
-Together, under the umbrella of Carton Council of Canada, they help increase carton recovery and recycling in Canada through a series of measures:

 As of January 2021, utilizing the Resource Recovery circular business model, the Carton Council of Canada has been a showcase for successful collaboration: the national blended carton recycling-recovery rate was 56%, a significant increase compared to 26% in 2008 before the Carton Council of Canada was formed.